rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 spark.cassandra.auth.password=r30qwridiw8qkxj
 ```
 ### 7. Submit your application
- - Open the Processing tabin the Streamly dashboard
+ - Open the Processing tab in the Streamly dashboard
  - Click on Add Application.
-A new application is created with name : `No Name`.
+A new application is created with name: `No Name`.
- - Provide a valid name for your application and click on Save icon.
+ - Provide a valid name for your application and click on `Save`.
 Again, your application name should start with your namespace.
 In this example the application name is `greenspace-kafka-cassandra`.
  - Upload `spark.properties` and `streamly-kafka-cassandra-0.0.1.jar` files
- - Click on the Start icon
+ - Click on the `Start`

 ![streamly-kafka-cassandra][streamly-kafka-cassandra]

 ### 8. Monitor your application
 Wait until your application's status changes to RUNNING.
 Click on Show UI icon.
-You should see a screen similar to below screen:
+You should subsequently see a screen similar to below screen:

 ![streamly-kafka-cassandra-spark-ui][streamly-kafka-cassandra-spark-ui]
 You can see how your Spark Streaming application _processes_ the Kafka events.

 ### 9. Check your application logs
-Application logs are populated in Elasticsearch and can be visualized through Kibana.
-Be sure to use log4j or logback for logging.
-If you happen to have to use Systm.out or System.err, you can redirect them to slf4j as showin the example.
+Application logs are populated in Elasticsearch and can be visualized in Kibana.
+No manual configuration needed.

 ![streamly-kafka-cassandra-kibana-ui][streamly-kafka-cassandra-kibana-ui]

 ### 10. Visualize your data